EliSacch/EliSacch/README.md

 ## About me

-I was born in Italy in 1992, and I grew up in a small town between the mountains and the sea.
+I grew up in a small town in Italy, between the mountains and the sea, and i moved to Ireland in 2019.
-In 2019 I moved to Ireland, where I now live with my sister.

 I love walking, taekwondo and, as I recently discovered, coding :)